Assessing Factual Music Comprehension in Large Audio Language Models: Factual Question Answering

 \section{Factual Question Answering}

-In light of difficulties evaluating Free-Form QA, we propose a targeted evaluation framework for probing Music LMs on matters of factuality (Factual QA), for example, genre classification or instrument recognition.
-In principle, these questions can be evaluated using simple metrics, e.g., accuracy.
-In practice, music language models produce free-form text, requiring analysis to determine if their response is correct.
-To solve this problem, we propose to use a strong language model (in our case, \texttt{ChatGPT-4.1-mini}) to parse the music language model's output and extract a structured response, e.g., a list of labels in some closed vocabulary.
-The general structure of the factuality protocol is shown in the lower part of Figure~\ref{fig:figure_1}.
+In light of difficulties evaluating free-form QA responses, we propose a \emph{factual QA} evaluation protocol for probing LALMs on matters of fact, e.g., instrument recognition or composer identification.
+In principle, answers to these questions can be evaluated using straightforward accuracy metrics.
+In practice, LALMs produce free-form text responses that require further analysis to determine correctness.
+We find that many LALMs are incapable of following instructions to produce responses in a specific format.
+Therefore, we propose a protocol whereby (1) questions are posed to a LALM about specific factual labels on the content of audio, (2) the free-form outputs of the LALM are parsed using a strong LLM into a structured format, and (3) these structured responses are compared with ground-truth labels using simple metrics.
+The structure of this factuality protocol is shown in Figure~\ref{fig:figure_1}.

-Our evaluation framework proceeds in three steps.
-First, for each audio recording in the dataset, we ask the Music LM a factual question tailored to the dataset's labels.
-Second, we apply a structured keyword extraction protocol (detailed in Section~\ref{keyword_extraction}) to convert the model’s unconstrained textual output into a canonical list of labels drawn from the dataset-specific vocabulary of labels.
-Finally, we compare these extracted labels against the ground-truth labels provided by dataset.
-By aligning both model predictions and dataset labels into the same structured form, we can evaluate factual correctness with standard metrics such as Accuracy, Precision, Recall, and F1.

-In the remainder of this section, we present this protocol in full detail.
-Our approach consists of three components: converting free-form outputs into structured representations through a keyword extraction protocol (Section~\ref{keyword_extraction}); designing evaluation pipelines that account for both chunked and unchunked model architectures (Section~\ref{eval_metrics}); and analyzing results across multiple task formulations and prompting strategies (Section~\ref{sec:factuality_results}).
-Together, these elements establish a principled and interpretable evaluation methodology for Factual QA with Music LMs.